 A. The text of the digital resource is available to assistive technology that allows the user to enable text-to-speech (TTS) functionality.
-Pass Additional Information: 5/5 chapters were analyzed and passed text to speech.
-Chapters 1 through 5 were used for this analysis.
-The text of the digital resource is available to assistive technology that allows the user to enable text-to-speech (TTS) functionality.
+Fail Additional Information: 0/9 chapters were analyzed and passed text to speech.
+Chapters 1 through 9 were used for this analysis.
+Although the NVDA program was able to read the text content, it paused every time it came to a word that was bolded.
+Once the NVDA reader was manually started after encountering these issues and pausing, some of the words in the sentence were missing.
+The reader would skip three or four words or entire sentences before beginning to read again.
+This section received a score of 5, which is failing, due to the fact that the reader did read most of the text but failed to perform adequately.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.